Third Beach to Toleak Point, La Push - Mora Beach Trails, Olympic National Park, Washington

 - Permits are required for all overnight stays in Olympic National Park.
 Contact the Wilderness Information Center (360.565.3100) for backcountry camping reservations, permits, and trail conditions.
 Visit the WIC: 600 East Park Avenue, Port Angeles, WA 98362.

-- There's a $5 registration fee per group, plus $2 per person per night (children under 16 excluded).
+- There's a $5 per person - per night fee to backcountry camp in Olympic National Park (children under 16 excluded).